ministryofjustice/security-guidance/policies/spam-and-phishing-guide.md

 ✔ Restrict delegate access.
 Please refer to the [Email Security Guide](email-security-guide.md) for more information.

-The [Email Authentication Guide][eag] provides further detail on the technical controls mentioned in this guide.
+The [Email Authentication Guide](email-authentication-guide.md) provides further detail on the technical controls mentioned in this guide.

 ## Reporting spam or malicious emails